yl4579/StyleTTS/README.md

 ### Colab

 Please refer to this [colab notebook](https://colab.research.google.com/drive/18xNehSLiClZC3ub3eXiPCOnR4bz3r5Ur?usp=sharing) which runs end to end.
-But you must copy the models, vocoder, and ljspeech sample(a snapshot of these files as of 21/04/23 can be found [here](https://drive.google.com/drive/folders/17xEJ-Vx0HkGMhv35fraFvyIas7K3LhJ8?usp=sharing)) to a folder called "styletts" in the root folder of your google drive.
+Before you run the notebook you must copy the models, vocoder, and ljspeech sample(a snapshot of these files as of 21/04/23 can be found [here](https://drive.google.com/drive/folders/17xEJ-Vx0HkGMhv35fraFvyIas7K3LhJ8?usp=sharing)) to a folder called "styletts" in the root folder of your google drive.

 ### Pretrained Models